1992 NBA playoffs

 Despite Magic Johnson's stunning retirement due to testing HIV positive prior to the start of the season, the Los Angeles Lakers still managed to make their 16th straight NBA playoff appearance.
 It was their first appearance since 1974 without Johnson, Michael Cooper, or Kareem Abdul-Jabbar.

 Two games were postponed due to the Los Angeles riots following the Rodney King verdict, one being the Trail Blazers at the Lakers and the other was the Jazz at the Clippers.
 For safety purposes, both the Lakers and Clippers decided to move their home games to a nearby alternate venue; the Lakers played at the Thomas & Mack Center in Las Vegas, Nevada (formerly an alternate home arena of the Jazz in 1983–84 and 1984–85 seasons; later host to the 2007 NBA All-Star Game) for Game 4, the Clippers at Anaheim Convention Center in Anaheim, California for Game 4 (the Clippers returned to Anaheim at Arrowhead Pond in 1994 as an alternate venue and played there until 1999 whenever the Los Angeles Memorial Sports Arena was unavailable).

 Game 4 of the Blazers-Suns series was the last game ever played at the Arizona Veterans Memorial Coliseum.
-It was a long game which lasted two overtimes and broke the NBA's playoff game record for points scored in one game, the Trail Blazers outlasting the Suns by a score of 153-151.
+It was a long game that lasted two overtimes and broke the NBA's playoff game record for points scored in one game, the Trail Blazers outlasting the Suns by a score of 153–151.

-The Celtics' first round sweep of the Pacers would be their last playoff series win until 2002.
+The Celtics' first-round sweep of the Pacers would be their last playoff series win until 2002.
 After losing in the second round to Cleveland, Larry Bird retired after 13 seasons.
 As for the Cavs, it was their first Conference Finals appearance since 1976, but fell to the Bulls in 6 games.
 They would not return again until 2007.